122 Eighth Avenue

 Wondering about the other tree behind the house.
 I believe its a cedar, Very large. will it be kept?

-lynne mossey asked about 2 years ago
+lynne mossey asked over 2 years ago

 Thank you for your question.
 Yes, the large Douglas Fir tree at the rear of the property behind the house will be retained.
 To this end, the City Arborist has required the property owner implement a number of measures to ensure the design of the duplex has little impact on the tree, and that it receives the proper care needed to remain a healthy and valuable tree long after the duplex is built.